Blockchain-and-FL/Sparrow/CaseStudy/readme.md

 ## Specification of RLA

 The SLC specification simplifies the modeling process by encapsulating redundant expressions of similar contractual clauses.
-The translated SLC of RLA is at HouseRent.sparrow.
+The translated SLC of RLA is at `HouseRent.sparrow`.

 ## Generated Smart Contract

 The SLC specification is automatically translated into Solidity, adhering to predefined rules without the need for manual refinement.
-The generated smart contract of RLA is at HouseRent.sol.
+The generated smart contract of RLA is at `HouseRent.sol`.

 ## Deployment Test
 We conducted deployment tests to validate the generated SC against the original LC.
 Using Remix IDE, the SC was compiled and deployed on Ethereum.
-The flowchart illustrates the business process of the RLA.
+The flowchart illustrates the business process of the RLA.`
 ![process](../picture/process.png)

 ### Test Parameters